-Through the years, his love for the vinyl record has never diminished, from playing records on the stereo system he bought while in high school, to when he first arrived at the U of M in 1977.
+Through the years, their love for the vinyl record has never diminished, from playing records on the stereo system they bought while in high school, to when they first arrived at the U of M in 2013.
 Soon thereafter, at WMMR in Coffman Union, he enjoyed playing albums from a much wider variety of artists for the campus dorm audience.
 Later, as a club DJ in the ‘80s, he grew to love the dance, electronic, and alternative genres, and amassed many discs of these styles, eventually taking up four bookshelves in his basement.

-After 25 years away from University of Minnesota airwaves, he returned to school to finish his degree and became a Radio K DJ and volunteer.
-Soon after, in May, 2012, he started the popular all-vinyl specialty show Basement Vinyls, which aired on Radio K until he graduated in 2013.
+After 25 years away from University of Minnesota airwaves, they returned to school to finish their degree and became Radio K DJs and volunteers.
+Soon after, in May, 2012, they started the popular all-vinyl specialty show Basement Vinyls, which aired on Radio K until he graduated in 2013.

 Now, after taking a year off post-graduation, Basement Vinyls is back on Radio K, featuring a wide variety of records that he enjoys sharing with the Radio K audience.
-He explains:
+They explain:

-If you love records like Grandpa Joe does, join him for Basement Vinyls Thursday evenings at 8 PM (Central) on Radio K….Real Vinyl Radio.
+If you love records like Nathan and Ellie do, join them for Basement Vinyls Wednesday evenings at 9 PM (Central) on Radio K….Real Vinyl Radio.

 Because vinyl should live on.